 - Further, the aims and objectives of the AADOCR and IADR as they relate to student research, and

 - Foster awareness of research and training opportunities in academic dentistry.

-A major goal of the NSRG at present is to help dental students across the nation establish chapters and encourage participation in their respective schools, to ensure that research is seen as a vital aspect of dentistry.
+A major goal of the NSRG is to help dental students across the nation, including pre-dental, dental, post-doc, and PhD, establish chapters and encourage participation in their respective schools, to ensure that research is seen as a vital aspect of dentistry.
 Our hope is that all schools will recognize the benefits of incorporating research into their curricula and will choose to do so formally or through local SRGs.

 Become a student leader of the AADOCR and apply to become an officer of the NSRG.

 Call for nominations for officers has closed for 2022.
 If you are interested in being involved in NSRG leadership, we encourage you to apply to be a Member at Large or Regional Representative.

 Do you want to shape the future of student dental research?
 Apply to become a Member-at-large on the NSRG Board or a Regional Representative!

 Thank you to those student leaders who are serving as Regional Representatives (RRs) for the AADOCR NSRG.
 Without you, the NSRG would not be able to accomplish all it does.
 Please use the resources below to learn more about RR duties.